 Trust is clearly an essential foundation for effective teamwork.
 It is equally important, however, for the team to be in alignment on the direction in which it is going, and on the outcomes it is aiming to achieve.

-These are indeed the two essential underlying factors determining team success: those are trust and alignment.
+These are indeed the two essential underlying factors determining team success: trust and alignment.

 There are three key reasons why teams fail to achieve alignment: